pistachio49/crypto-toolkit/readme.md

    PERMUTATION CIPHER:
    	ENCRYPTION:
-   	Message: Boguz characters are added (like z,yz,xyz,..)
+   	Boguz characters are added (like z,yz,xyz,..)
    	Plain text: alphabets are only allowed
 	Key: should be space separated numericals. and they should have (numericals in 1 2 3 4... check in front end)